justCuriousAgain/OMSCS-Book-Club/GoodEconomicsForHardTimes/Meeting-notes.md

   * China's rising middle class.
 Govt attempts against ultra rich, sesame credit etc.

   * The rise of blockchain and the recent interventions by the government to ban some large private enterprises

+## Meeting Notes (1st September, 2021)

+### Chapter 9 and Conclusion

+* UBI
+  * Pressure to inflation - commodities being same - prices go up - example Vancouver housing
+  * Cost prohibitive
+  * Some unemployment benefits higher than minimum wage jobs -

+* Sense of meaning from jobs
+  * Old people out of jobs, dying soon

+* If the incentive to work is lost, this might adversaly affect some industries

+* Flexicurity, UUBI, Negative Income Tax, Progressive taxation

+* Making it require some effort which would make it pointless for malicious actors - but risk of economic turmoil - FDIC - can create a deficit in the economy, similar to the Great Depression

+* No more money left for any other schemes after being used up in UBI can be problematic in itself

+* Denmark - not firing people even when they've aged out of their productive years - to maintain dignity - has a related Japanese term to describe the elderly workers

+* Not just enough to give money; dignity, respect, autonomy and assets are equally important to maintain the sanity of society

+* Poor are not the problem.
+Their systematic exclusion is.

+* Impact of neighborhoods - change in the quality of life - the first black record producer - blended due to his lighter skin.
+Another example can be found in Steve Jobs's biography by Walter Isaacson.

+* Reweighting required to fix inequalities.
+Equality of opportunity doesn't really exist yet.
+Blind evaluation could be a good way, so that people get selected purely on merit.

+* Sticky economy, the tradeoffs of trade